The Diabetes Dilemma: Balancing Effective Treatment with Cost Efficiency in Healthcare

 Containing Costs With Fiduciary Utilization Management

 Working in direct opposition to traditional PBMs, a fiduciary utilization management partner operates only in the best interests of the plan sponsor and its enrollees.
 By focusing on medical necessity and clinical rigor, a fiduciary clinical services program like US-Rx Care’s Right Rx service can generate substantial cost savings without compromising patient outcomes.
-Compared to the current “open floodgate” PBM model, proper GLP-1 utilization management should lead to a 50% cost reduction that enhances the value and integrity of self-insured pharmacy benefit plans.
+Compared to the current “open floodgate” PBM model, proper GLP-1 utilization management should lead to 50% lower cost while enhancing the value and integrity of self-insured pharmacy benefits.

 Sources